 Several strategies have been utilized to detect ARS from a bacterial genome.
 Many ARS have been detected for their ability to confer autonomous replication of a ColE1 plasmid in an E. coli polA mutant such as the chromosome origins from Enterobacter aerogenes, Klebsiella pneumoniae (Harding et al., 1982), Vibrio harveyi (Zyskind et al., 1983) and Erwinia carotovora (Takeda et al., 1982).
-An autonomously replicating sequence from Coxiella burnetii isolated in this fashion, also however, 2D-gel was electrophoresis did not confirm that it was the chromosome origin and is thus speculated to be an alternative origin under cetain growth conditions (Suhan et al., 1994).
-This strategy was unsuccessful in the isolation of chromosome origins from Pseudonmonas aeruginosa and Pseudomonas putida because these chromosome origins do not function in E. coli rather they were isolated by selecting for DNA that conferred autonomous replication of a ColE1 plasmid in the (Yee and Smith, 1990).
-Screening genomic host strain libraries for autonomously replicating sequences localized the chromosome origins discussed above as well as from Streptomyces lividans (Zakrzewska-Czerwinska and Schrempf, 1992).
-Chromosome origins have been defined by identifying conservation of DnaA binding sites in the dnaA region from Mycoplasma capricolum (Fujita, Yoshikawa, and Ogasawara, 1992), Micrococcus luteus (Fujita, Yoshikawa, and Ogasawara, 1990) and Streptomyces coelicolor (Calcutt Schmidt, 1992).
-Experimental evidence that DnaA and interacts with DnaA binding sites in the dnaA region has been enough to support the identification of chromosome origins from Thermus thermophilus (Schaper et al., 2000) and Helicobacter pylori (Zawilak et al., 2001)
+An autonomously replicating sequence from Coxiella burnetii isolated in this fashion, however, was also 2D-gel electrophoresis did not confirm that it was the chromosome origin and is thus speculated to be an alternative origin under cetain growth conditions (Suhan et al., 1994). strategy was unsuccessful in the isolation of chromosome origins from Pseudonmonas aeruginosa and Pseudomonas putida because these chromosome origins do not function in E. coli isolated by selecting for DNA that rather they were conferred autonomous replication of a ColE1 plasmid in the host strain (Yee and Smith, 1990).
+Screening genomic libraries for autonomously replicating sequences localized the chromosome origins discussed above as well as from Streptomyces lividans (Zakrzewska-Czerwinska and Schrempf, origins have been defined Chromosome 1992). identifying conservation of DnaA binding sites in the dnaA region from Mycoplasma capricolum (Fujita, Yoshikawa, and Ogasawara, 1992), Micrococcus luteus (Fujita, Yoshikawa, and Ogasawara, 1990) and Streptomyces coelicolor (Calcutt Experimental evidence that Schmidt, 1992).
+DnaA and interacts with DnaA binding sites in the dnaA region has been enough to support the identification of chromosome origins from Thermus thermophilus (Schaper et al., 2000) and Helicobacter pylori (Zawilak et al., 2001)

-The location of the dnaA gene in the bacterial genome has aided in the identification of many chromosome origins of replication such as: B. subtilis (Moriya et al., 1992), Micrococcus luteus (Fujita, Yoshikawa, and Ogasawara, 1990), Mycobacterium spp.
-(Salazar et al., 1996), Mycoplasma capricolum (Fujita, Yoshikawa, and Ogasawara, 1992), Pseudomonas putida (Smith et al., 1991), Thermus thermophilus (Schaper et al., 2000) and Streptomyces spp.
+The location of the dnaA gene in the bacterial genome has aided in the identification of many chromosome origins of replication such as: B. subtilis (Moriya et al., 1992), Micrococcus luteus (Fujita, Yoshikawa.
+Ogasawara, 1990), Mycobacterium spp.
+(Salazar et 1996), Mycoplasma capricolum (Fujita, Yoshikawa, Ogasawara, 1992), Pseudomonas putida (Smith et al., 1991), thermophilus (Schaper al., 2000) Thermus et Streptomyces spp.
 (Jakimowicz et al., 1998).
-However, initial attempts to localize the chromosomes origins from 1995), Synechocystis spp.
-(Richter and Messer, Prochlorococcus marinus (Richter et al., 1998) and S. meliloti (Margolin, Bramhill, and Long, 1995) did not detect autonomously replicating sequences in the vicinity of the dnaA gene.
+However, initial attempts to localize the chromosomes origins from spp.
+(Richter Synechocystis and Messer, 1995), Prochlorococcus marinus (Richter et al., 1998) meliloti (Margolin, Bramhill, and Long, 1995) did not detect autonomously replicating sequences in the vicinity of the dnaA gene.

-S. meliloti is a Gram negative alpha-proteobacterium that is found free living in the soil or engaged in a symbiotic relationship with alfalfa (Medicago sativa).
+s. meliloti is a Gram negative alpha-proteobacterium that is found free living in the soil or engaged in a symbiotic relationship with alfalfa (Medicago sativa).
 The infection of the root hairs and colonization of the host plant is characterized by the formation of nitrogen fixing nodules in which differentiated bacteroids are able to reduce atmospheric nitrogen to ammonia.
 The biology of this microorganism as a natural fertilizer has guided most of the S. meliloti research.
 However, S. meliloti is also an interesting organism for the study of DNA replication (MacLellan, Sibley, and Finan, 2004).
-The genetic material of S. meliloti is distributed over three large replicons, a primary chromosome (3.6 Mb), and two megaplasmids; pSymA and pSymB (1.35 Mb and 1.68 Mb respectively)(Galibert et al., 2001).
+The genetic material of S. meliloti is distributed over three large replicons, a primary chromosome (3.6 Mb), and two megaplasmids; pSymA and pSymB (1.35 Mb and 1.68 Mb respectively) (Galibert et al., 2001).
 The megaplasmids encode plasmid-like repABC replicator regions (Chain et al., 2000) and the chromosome origin has been only predicted (Capela et al., 2001) despite its use in a localization study (Kahng and Shapiro, 2003) without any experimental evidence to support its identification.